 Chris understands the importance of each child’s learning, play and home environments and endeavours to use her OT skills to help each child participate and engage with everyday tasks.

-Chris is very excited about working within the teaching and learning environment at Tombolo.
+Chris is very excited about working in Tombolo’s teaching and learning environment.
 In particular, Chris is interested in helping each student to be able to engage in learning, socialising and other activities that are meaningful to them.

 Melissa has training and experience in office administration, special education (K-12) and middle-level education.
 Melissa worked for many years as an executive assistant in an organisation that provided rehabilitative training for people with disabilities in WA.

 Melissa also co-taught students with learning disabilities in a mainstream middle school in the US.
 More recently, Melissa worked as an administration officer at a specialist primary school in Victoria for students with significant social, emotional and behavioural challenges.
 Besides Tombolo, Melissa also works as ed support in classrooms in other specialist schools, ranging from kindergarten to Year 12.

 All these experiences have taught Melissa that almost everyone can learn, given the right guidance and environment.
 She likes to tell her own children that smart/fast alone doesn’t get the assignments done…it takes hard work and perseverance…much like the tortoise (in the story of The Tortoise and the Hare), who wins in the end through sheer perseverance!

 Wei arrived in Australia in 2007 to study high school and pursue further education at the University of Melbourne with a Bachelor of Commerce and Master of Professional Accounting in the University of Sydney and completed her CPA study in 2019.